 This might not be a big secret anymore but just in case you need a quick update here it is…Takeaway coffee cups are generally lined with polyethylene plastic to withstand the heat of the liquid and maintain the structure of the cup.
 There is also the overall recyclability issue of the coffee cup too.

-Best option is to drink your coffee in the café or use a reusable coffee cup.
+Alternative: Your best options by far are to enjoy your coffee in the café or use a reusable coffee cup.

 3. Hidden plastic item #3 – ‘Foil’ inner packaging